 How do Deposits work on the Profit & Loss Report?

-Because Deposits are made to prior to the delivery of goods/services (in most cases), they are not initially recorded as Income.
+Because Deposits are made prior to the delivery of goods/services in most cases, they are not initially recorded as Income.
+When the Profit & Loss Report is set to:

 How do I get my P&L to display monthly totals?